darwin-eu-studies/DrugExposureDiagnosticsTemplate/README.md

 1. Create a new repo from this template on Github and clone it locally

-2. Enter the ingredient(s) for which you want to run DED in run.properties
+2. Fill in the settings in CodeToRun-DarwinExecutionEngine.R at the top

 3. Replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in three places (require for execution engine)